Auburn fires indicted basketball assistant Chuck Person

 An Auburn statement says Person “is no longer an employee.
 As such, this is in the hands of the criminal justice system.”

-Schools officials say he was fired before the indictment.
-The 53-year-old Person had been suspended without pay following his arrest in September.
+The school says he was fired on Oct.
+18. The 53-year-old Person had been suspended without pay following his arrest in September.

 His attorney, Theresa Trzaskoma, said Tuesday that Person didn’t commit any crimes.
 Person allegedly received $91,500 in bribes to steer Auburn players to Pittsburgh financial adviser Marty Blazer when they turn pro.
 Person told Blazer he gave $18,500 of that to the families of two Auburn players, according to a federal complaint.